HOW ARE WE KEEPING YOU SAFE DURING COVID-19?

 WHAT HAPPENS IF I GET SEASICK?

 Although an uncommon occurrence, it happens!
-We will do everything in our power to make you comfortable.
-However, the best offense is a good defense.
-Prior to your trip, take seasickness pills (we sell them aboard the ship, in case you forget) and get a good night’s rest.
-If you start to feel sick, stay outside, near the stern of the boat, where it’s more stable.
-Find a spot on the horizon and keep staring at it, to help regain your coordination.
+We will do everything in our power to make you comfortable; however, the best offense is a good defense.
+Prior to your trip, take seasickness pills (we sell them aboard the boat, in case you forget) and get a good night’s rest.
+If you start to feel sick you should stay outside, near the stern (back) of the boat where it’s more stable.
+Find a spot on the horizon and keep staring at it to help regain your coordination.
 Nibble on some plain crackers and drink some ginger ale.
-If none of this helps, and you are about to lose your lunch, just lean over the railing and feed the fish.
+If none of this helps, and you are about to lose your lunch, just lean over the railing and feed the fish (go for distance please!)
 Please do NOT use the bathrooms.
-If we hit a swell and you hit your head on the toilet, our crew will have difficulties getting to you to administer first aid.
+If we hit a swell and you hit your head on the toilet or sink, our crew will have difficulties getting to you to administer first aid.
 Our crew is here to help, so if you aren’t feeling 100%, let us know.
 We will do everything we can to make your trip as enjoyable as possible!
 All crew members are first aid and CPR certified.

 CAN I BRING MY PET ONBOARD?